ArrajKamel/SiemensJavaIntern/docs/bugs.md

 - **Global Error Handling**: Consider adding a global exception handler to manage errors such as `ResourceNotFoundException` uniformly across the application.

 ---

+# Refactoring - Update Item by ID Method

+## Summary of Changes

+### 1. Controller Changes:

+- **Validation**:

+  - The controller now validates the incoming `ItemDto`.
+  - If the validation fails, the controller returns a `400 BAD_REQUEST` with specific validation error messages.
+- **Status Codes**:

+  - If the update is successful, the controller returns `200 OK` with the updated item.
+  - If the item doesn't exist, the controller returns `404 NOT_FOUND`.

+### 2. Service Changes:

+- **Item Existence Check**:

+  - The service now checks if the item exists in the database before attempting to update it.
+If the item is not found, the method returns `null` to indicate that the update operation could not be completed.

+## Future Improvements:

+- **Global Error Handling**: Consider adding global exception handling to manage cases like `ResourceNotFoundException` more efficiently across the entire application.

+---